-The Abdomen Ultrasound uses high frequency sound waves to visualize and assess various abdominal organs, such as: the liver, gallbladder, pancreas, kidneys, aorta, inferior vena cava and spleen.
-Please inform the sonographer performing your exam if you’ve had abdominal surgery or the removal of your gallbladder, spleen or kidney.
+Abdomen ultrasounds use high frequency sound waves to visualize and assess various abdominal organs, including the liver, gallbladder, pancreas, kidneys, aorta, inferior vena cava, and spleen.
+Please inform the sonographer performing your exam if you’ve had abdominal surgery or the removal of your gallbladder, spleen, or kidney.

 HOW DO I PREPARE FOR MY EXAM?